stuartcusackie/statamic-seo/README.md

 # STATAMIC SEO

-A simple SEO package for Statamic 3
+A simple Blade SEO package for Statamic 3.

 ## Installation